Breast Cancer Radiation | Radiation Treatment For Breast Cancer

 Radiation Therapy is used in conjunction with surgery and sometimes chemotherapy or hormone therapy to treat breast cancer.
 Radiation is used to treat the breast following a lumpectomy.
 Radiation is given to “mop-up” any stray cells that may be left behind.

-Lumpectomy involves the removal of the mass and usually a rim of normal tissue around it to ensure that any adjacent ‘rootlets’ of tumor are also removed.
+Lumpectomy involves the removal of the mass and usually a rim of normal tissue around it to ensure that any adjacent ‘rootlets’ of the tumor are also removed.
 Lumpectomy is typically followed by radiation therapy.

 Since the surgeon knows that radiation will be used to aid in sterilizing the tissue after surgery, he/she is able to offer a less disfiguring surgery, which allows a woman to retain her breast without sacrificing curability.
 The most important thing to remember about lumpectomy and radiation is that it allows an equivalent survival to mastectomy.